 Mulching: You may mulch milkweed with leaf litter or fine-chopped bark mulch if you're trying to control weeds.
 Dry-soil loving milkweeds, like Butterfly Weed, may not appreciate the water retaining qualities of mulch.

 Trimming & Pruning: None needed.

-Pests & Disease: Typically there are no serious pests or diseases.
-However, in certain situations, both aphids and whitefly can overrun your milkweed plants.
+Pests & Disease: Typically there are no serious pests or diseases that affect mature milkweed.
+In certain situations, aphids or whitefly can overrun your milkweed plants.
 Use a jet of water to hose them off.
 When you spray, be sure to avoid any clusters of Monarch eggs that are growing on the affected plants.
-Move any Monarch larvae that have already hatched to a clean plan before spraying.
+Move any Monarch larvae that have already hatched to a clean place before spraying.